Josperdo/League-Warden/README.md

-Discord bot intended to either ban friends from our server if they play too much League of Legends.
+Bot intended to ban our friends from the Discord server if they play too much League of Legends or any other game we decide to add.